quintans/go-clean-ddd/README.md

 Here we also apply the simplest form of **CQRS**, a pattern that separates read and update operations.

-#### interfaces
+### ports
-Here we also find all the interfaces for all the use cases (incoming calls) and gateways (outgoing calls).
+Here we also find all the ports (interfaces) for all the controllers (incoming calls) and gateways (outgoing calls).
-The inputs and outputs declared in the interfaces should never refer to a specific technology.
+The inputs and outputs declared in ports should never refer to a specific technology.
 You will not find in the structs definition any tag like ``` `json:"..."` ``` or ``` `\db:"..."``` `

 When naming an interface we avoid referring to a specific technology.
 For example, KafkaPublisher is a bad name, since it refers to specif technology.
 We should indicate __intent__, for example, if what we want is to publish something, __Publisher__ would be a better name for the interface.
 It is hiding the implementation details.
 The implementation can push to a kafka topic, write in a DB or send an email.
-The domain does not care.
+The domain does not care about the technological details.

-#### Command
+### Command
 thing to do and it will produce a side effect.
 Theoretically it shouldn't return anything, since it is not a Query, but lets be pragmatic and return an output when needed.

 It is here that we use the repository to get the aggregate, call the use case, and save the aggregate.
 If there is a need to propagate Domain Event, the outbox pattern could be used (if we don't have another way to propagate database changes).
 All is done inside the same database transaction.

-#### Query
+### Query
 get information in the form of DTOs

 Both [command](./internal/domain/usecase/command/) and [query](./internal/domain/usecase/query/) use cases will have to implement the interface defined in [usecase](./internal/domain/usecase/)